MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.14
+  * All dies are now throwing excpetions X::Parse-document or X::NYS in BSON::Document.
+  * More tests are added.
 * 0.9.13
   * Document with encoding and decoding running in parallel.
 Much slower than direct hashes but keeps input order.